Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 # Async Programming

-The Internet Computer offers an _asynchronous programming paradigm_ in which actors interact with each other through _asynchronous function calls_.
-To better understand this, we need to be familiar with some terminology and develop an understanding of asynchronous behavior.
+The Internet Computer offers an _asynchronous programming paradigm_ in which actors interact with each other through _asynchronous message passing_ (async function calls).

-## Async calls
+##  Ingress Messages vs Inter-Canister Messages
+An ingress message is a message sent by an end-user to a canister

-**Outgoing calls** An actor running in a canister can execute an _async call_ by calling another canister's public shared functions.
+**Outgoing message** An actor running in a canister can execute an _async call_ by calling another canister's public shared functions.
-**Incoming calls** An actor running in a canister can receive an _async call_ when another canister calls its public shared functions.
+**Incoming message** An actor running in a canister can receive an _async call_ when another canister calls its public shared functions.

 > **NOTE** > _A canister can also call its own public shared functions_